 All of these were done with Rustoleum.
 It took me a few hours on each and cost next to nothing to do.
 No need to remove the caliper from the car.
 You can either tape everything off or just keep a rag at hand to wipe off any areas that you didn't intend to get paint on.
 It wipes off easily, but once it's dry it's very hard/durable.
 It holds up to everything from high temp on performance brakes, to road salt and mud on the truck.

-If you have no capacity for violence then you are a healthy productive citizen, a sheep.
-If you have a capacity for violence and no empathy for your fellow citizens, a wolf.
-If you have a capacity for violence, and a deep love for your fellow citizens, a sheepdog.
 The sheep generally do not like the sheepdog, Until the wolf shows up.
 Then the entire flock tries desperately to hide behind one lonely sheepdog.

 I'm a sheepdog.
 I live to protect the flock and confront the wolf.